catalystdao/catalyst/evm/README.md

 # Catalyst Contracts
 ## SwapPoolCommon.sol

-A contract abstract, implementing logic which doesn't depend on the swap curve.
+An `abstract` contract (i.e. a contract that is made to be overriden), which enforces the core structure of a Catalyst pool and implements features which are generic to any pricing curve.
 Among these are:

-- Security limit logic
-- Pool administration
-- Connection management
+- Pool administration, including fees and pool connections management
+- Cross chain swaps acknowledgement and timeout
-- Escrow logic
+- Security limit

-Swap Pools can inherit `SwapPoolCommon.sol` to automatically be compliant with IBC callbacks and the security limit.

-`SwapPoolCommon.sol` implements [Initializable.sol](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) to ensure the pool is correctly setup.
+Note that contracts derived from this one cannot be used directly but rather via proxy contracts.
+For this, `SwapPoolCommon.sol` implements [Initializable.sol](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) to ensure that the pool proxies are correctly setup.

 ## SwapPoolVolatile.sol

 Extends `SwapPoolCommon.sol` with the price curve $P(w) = \frac{W}{w}$.
-This approximates the constant product AMM, also called $x \cdot y = k$.
-The swap curve is known from Uniswap v2 and Balancer.
+This approximates the constant product AMM (also called $x \cdot y = k$), mostly known from Uniswap v2 and Balancer.

 ## SwapPoolAmplified.sol

 Extends `SwapPoolCommon.sol` with the price curve $P(w) = \frac{1}{w^\theta} \cdot (1-\theta)$.
-This flattens the swap curve such that the marginal price is closer to 1:1.
-The flattening depends on $\theta$, where $\theta = 0$ always delivers 1:1 swaps.
-This is similar to Stable Swap except that the swap is computed asynchronously instead of synchronously.
+This introduces an argument $\theta$ which gives control over the flattening of the swap curve, such that the marginal price between assets is closer to 1:1 for a greater amount of swaps.
+With $\theta = 0$ the pool always delivers 1:1 swaps.
+This resembles Stable Swap, but with the advantage of allowing for asynchronous swaps.

 ## SwapPoolFactory.sol

-Both `SwapPoolVolatile.sol` and `SwapPoolFactory.sol` are deployed disabled as a result of inheriting `SwapPoolCommon.sol`.
-To ease pool creation, `SwapPoolFactory.sol` wraps the deployment of minimal proxies and the associated setup of the Swap Pool in a single call.
+`SwapPoolFactory.sol` handles the deployment and configuration of Catalyst pools proxy contracts within a single call.

 ## CatalystIBCInterface.sol

-An intermediate contract between swap pools and the message router.
-This contract is specifically designed to sit between Catalyst swap pools and an IBC compliant message router.
+An intermediate contract designed to interface Catalyst swap pools with an IBC compliant messaging router.
+It wraps and unwraps the swaps calls to and from byte arrays so that they can be seamlessly sent and received by the router.

-Wraps the cross-chain calls into a byte array.
-The byte array depends on the message purpose.
-The message packing can be found in `/contracts/CatalystIBCPayload.sol`

-Catalyst v1 implements 2 type of swaps, Asset swaps and Liquidity Swaps.
+Catalyst v1 implements 2 type of swaps, *Asset Swaps* and *Liquidity Swaps*.
+The byte array specification for these can be found in `/contracts/CatalystIBCPayload.sol`.

-### 0x00: Asset Swap

-If `_context == 0x00`, then the message is an asset swap.
-It could be called a cross-chain asset swap but there is nothing to stop a user from Asset Swapping between 2 pools on the same chain.
+- <u>`0x00`: Asset Swap</u><br/> Swaps with context `0x00` define asset swaps.
+Although primarily designed for cross-chain asset swaps, there is nothing from stopping a user of *Asset Swapping* between 2 pools on the same chain.

-Parts of the message is hashed on the sending chain.
-This allows the escrow storage to be moved into the cross-chain message.
-This allows the smart contract to validate escrow information coming from the router.

-### 0x01: Liquidity Swap
-If `_context == 0x01`, then the message is an liquidity swap.
-The purpose of liquidity swaps is to reduce the cost of acquiring an even distribution of liquidity.
-While the asset cost (through slippage) would be the same as getting an even distribution manually, the gas cost and number of interactions required could be substantially less.

-This is done by converting the 4 actions:
+- <u>`0x01`: Liquidity Swap</u><br/> Swaps with context `0x01` define liquidity swaps.
+These reduce the cost of rebalancing the liquidity distribution across pools by combining the following steps into a single transaction:
   1. Withdraw tokens
   2. Convert tokens to units and transfer to target pool
   3. Convert units to an even mix of tokens
   4. Deposit the tokens into the pool.

-into a single transaction.
+For both kind of swaps, a *swap hash* derived from parts of the message is included on the cross-chain message.
+This serves to identify the swap on both the source and destination pools, and for acknowledgment/timeout purposes on the source pool.

 ### Encoding or decoding a Catalyst message